 NUR 618.
-INSTRUCTIONAL METHODS PRACTICUM.
-Students function in the role of a nurse educator under guidance of an approved preceptor in nursing programs and/or health care settings.
-One theory hour per week and twelve clinical hours per week.
-Prerequisite: NUR 617.
+NURSE EDUCATOR PRACTICUM.
+Students function in the role of nurse educator with an approved preceptor in academic programs and/or health care settings; serves as the capstone course for nurse educator students.
+Prerequisites: NUR 613, 617; Corequisite: NUR 614.
 4